malbrigt/icancan/README.md

 ## Costs
-The project goal was to keep it below 1000 NOK total, but and I believe it can be done if one would use less bearings.
-I the initial design uses unnecessary many of them, but it's a relatively small cost.
+The project goal was to keep it below 1000 NOK total, it can probably be done by using less bearings.

 Current cost with drillpress is approximately 1300 NOK (150 USD)